Close Menu

 Hepatitis D, also known as delta hepatitis, is a liver infection caused by the hepatitis D virus (HDV).
 HDV can only infect people who are already infected with the B virus (HBV), as it needs HBV to replicate and survive.

-Hepatitis D is transmitted through blood contact, sexual contact, or exposure to dirty needles.
-It can also pass from mother to child during childbirth.
+Hepatitis D transmits through blood contact, sexual contact, or exposure to dirty needles.
+It can also pass from mother to child during birth.

-The symptoms of hepatitis D are similar to those of hepatitis B and may include fatigue, loss of appetite, nausea, vomiting, abdominal pain, dark urine, and jaundice.
+The symptoms of hepatitis D are similar to those of hepatitis B and may include fatigue, nausea, vomiting, abdominal pain, dark urine, and jaundice.
 In some cases, hepatitis D can cause severe acute liver disease or chronic hepatitis, which can lead to cirrhosis, liver failure, or liver cancer.

 There is no specific treatment for hepatitis D, but the medications used to treat hepatitis B may also work for hepatitis D. In some cases, a liver transplant may be necessary.
 Prevention of hepatitis D can occur through vaccination against hepatitis B, as hepatitis D only occurs in people who are already infected with HBV.